Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom & Dr. Athanasios Pallis

 - Different goals and objectives.
 The cooperation between organizations might lead to a confrontation between different goals and differing views on achieving these goals.

 - Information systems.
 Information systems often have to be adapted to include non-traditional information relating to (green) supply chain performance.
 Also, information exchanges between organizations might be complicated by a lack of standards (in terms of units to use, structure, format) and harmonized protocols and procedures.

 - Deciding where to begin.
 Organizations might face challenges when starting to develop supply chain-wide practices and related performance measurements.

 Service providers in logistics, shipping, and ports improve supply chains with the support of IT systems that are increasingly performant.
 The data component leverages performant and proactive service providers to transform into organizations with a new outlook on logistics services.
 Next to an increasing number of traditional activities being outsourced, such as transport, warehousing, and various types of value-added services, the presence of collaborative platforms enables service providers to develop new types of logistics services and share assets and capabilities.

 Further, logistics, shipping, and port companies are rethinking their hiring strategies as the nature of jobs transforms with technology.
 Service providers invest in self-service systems to internally replace operational staff and improve the ease of doing business for customers.
 For example, advances have been made in cargo booking systems, cargo tracking systems, and invoicing, which have become paperless and available online.
 The ultimate objective behind these digital systems is to have staff perform only the tasks that the systems cannot do, such as exceptions.
-This implies staff moves towards new managerial, commercial, and programming roles as basic logistics tasks get automated.
+This implies staff moves towards new managerial, commercial, and programming roles as basic logistics tasks are automated.

 2. Disruptive ICT Innovations for Ports